Checklists & Forms

 Best Practices

-Use approvals, assignments, and file uploads in checklists to enhance accountability and traceability
+• Use approvals, assignments, file uploads, and rich text fields in checklists to enhance accountability, traceability, and clarity of communication

 Checklists and forms are powerful tools that help structure your workflows and capture high-quality, traceable data in Unifize.
-While they serve different purposes, they’re designed to work together seamlessly to support even the most complex processes.
+While they serve different purposes, they’re designed to work together seamlessly to support even the most complex processes by combining structured fields, formatted rich-text entries, and real-time collaboration.

 Need help configuring your checklist or form layout?
 Reach out to your Unifize Admin or Customer Success Manager.